shadab80k/Kanpur-Metro-Website/README.md

 # 🚇 Kanpur Metro Project – Android App & Web Platform

-An intuitive, user-friendly transit solution built for **Kanpur Metro commuters**, designed to simplify journey planning, fare calculation, and access to real-time metro information via both an Android mobile app and a responsive website.
+An intuitive, user-friendly transit solution built for **Kanpur Metro commuters**, designed to simplify journey planning, fare calculation, and access to metro information via both an Android mobile app and a responsive website.

 ---